 - 13.1.
-This document will be reviewed by 1 February 2023. - 13.2.
-The Head of Human Resources will undertake this review, taking into account the outcomes of the monitoring process, legislative changes and developments in good practice. - 13.3.
-As part of the review, the Head of Human Resources will seek and consider the views of the College's employees and of the recognised trade unions. - 13.4.
-The outcome of the review will be reported to the Vice Principal Curriculum and Quality and, by them, to the Executive Team.
+This document will be reviewed by 28 February 2026. - 13.2.
+The Director of Human Resources will undertake this review, taking into account the outcomes of the monitoring process, legislative changes and developments in good practice. - 13.3.
+As part of the review, the Director of Human Resources will seek and consider the views of the College's employees and of the recognised trade unions. - 13.4.
+The outcome of the review will be reported to the Senior Leadership Team.